airgiser/deprecated-gona/README.md

 # gona
 a cross-platform library

-Prepare for build on mac os:
-    modify -arch at png/Makefile

-Prepare for build on windows:
+Prepare for build on windows

-    zlib/zconf.h(copy from zconf.h.in)
+    - zlib/zconf.h(copy from zconf.h.in)
-    png/pnglibconf.h(copy from png/scripts)
+    - png/pnglibconf.h(copy from png/scripts)
-    jpeg/jconfig.h(copy from jconfig.vc)
+    - jpeg/jconfig.h(copy from jconfig.vc)
-    copy freetype lib
+    - copy freetype lib
     ...